-The campus sexual assault epidemic has been receiving a lot of attention due to increased student activism.
-Federal agencies are investigating colleges and universities across the country for mishandling sexual violence.
+Addressing the campus sexual assault epidemic is at the forefront of the feminist movement due to increased student activism.
+Federal agencies are investigating more than one hundred colleges and universities across the country for mishandling sexual violence.
 Survivors are also using the courts to hold schools accountable, winning monetary settlements and forcing universities to change how they handle reports of sexual violence.
-We need safer campuses – and can harness this momentum to build them.
+We demand safer campuses – and by harnessing this momentum, we can create them!

 “Rape culture” is a complex set of beliefs that create an environment in which sexual violence is prevalent and normalized.
 Rape culture is perpetuated through the use of misogynistic language, objectification of bodies, and glamorization of violence.
 Behaviors commonly associated with rape culture include victim-blaming, sexual objectification, trivializing rape, denial of widespread rape, or refusing to acknowledge the harm of sexual assault.

 Sexual assault is a general term for any non-consensual touching or sexual activity.
 Sexual assault is violence that can take many forms – including rape, non-consensual sexual activity and sexual harassment.
 The federal government and each state have their own legal definitions of sexual assault.

 Consent is the explicit expression of mutual desire and permission between parties to participate in a sexual activity.
 Definitions of consent also vary according to campus, state, and localities.
 Sexual activity without consent is sexual violence.
 Consent isn’t always spoken, but the absence of a “no” is not a “yes!”
 Minors, people who are mentally incapacitated or unconscious, and people under the influence of drugs or alcohol are unable to give consent.